markruddy/markruddy.github.io/_pages/data-science.md

 -->

-Data are everywhere, and there's a strong need/desire to put data to good use.
+Data are everywhere.
+There's a strong desire and need to put data to good use.
 Data science is concerned with every aspect of this:

 * Transforming to the right shape
 * Exploring for insight
 * Visualising in a revealing manner
 * Modelling appropriately
-* Delivering reproducible analyses
+* Delivering reproducible research

 I have been an [R](https://www.r-project.org/) user for over 10 years.

-View my <a href="{{ site.downloadurl }}/markruddy-cv.pdf">CV.</a>
+View my <a href="/cv/">CV</a>.